Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 1. The importance of omnichannel support.

 According to a report by eConsultancy, consumers prefer assistance over the following channels: Phone (61%), email (60%), Live Chat (57%), online knowledge base (51%), “click-to-call” support automation (34%).
 Today customers are present on a variety of platforms.
-It’s crucial that businesses are available on them, too.
+Businesses must be available on them, too.

 Omnichannel support involves being available to your customers on various platforms and delivering seamless customer experience across them all.
 With an omnichannel support strategy, you’re providing customers with the service they want on the channel they prefer.
 This is reflected in 96% of customers agreeing that they want their issue to be resolved quickly on their preferred channel.